 Dr. Paul Scruggs received both his undergraduate degree and Doctor of Dental Surgery degree (DDS) from the University of Missouri at Kansas City.
 He began his dental career by serving three years active duty as a general dentist at Fort Bragg in the US Army.
 This experience enlightened him to the fact that he desired further education particular in the specialty of Prosthodontics.
-Even though he is retiring the end of this year, Dr. Paul Scruggs will always be the heart of NC Prosthodontic Specialists-Dentures, Implants & Crowns.
+Even though he has retired, Dr. Paul Scruggs will always be the heart of NC Prosthodontic Specialists-Dentures, Implants & Crowns.

 After military service Dr. Scruggs attended the Prosthodontic Residency at the University of North Carolina, (UNC), Chapel Hill and after two years attained his Prosthodontic Certificate.
 He continued his military service in the Army Reserve and ultimately the North Carolina National Guard.
 His military career spanned twenty-four years attaining the rank of Colonel (O-6).

 Dr. Scruggs was always interested in the delivery of direct patient care and in particular, private practice.
 In June of 1987 the original office was opened one block north of the present location.
 It was humble with two treatment rooms, a lab and one employee.